firecracker-microvm/firecracker/README.md

 - Emulated keyboard (i8042) and serial console (UART).
 The microVM serial console input and output are connected to those of the Firecracker process (this allows direct console access to the guest OS).
-- Metrics currently logged every 60s to the configured log-file.
+- Metrics currently logged every 60s to a one-purpose only named pipe.
   Categories:
   - API requests related metrics
   - VCPUs related metrics